hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 [^to-be-removed]

-[^to-be-removed]: RFC Editor: please replace RFCthis with the RFC
+[^to-be-removed]: RFC Editor: please replace RFC-XXXX with the RFC
     number of this RFC, \[IANA.cbor-diagnostic-notation] with a reference to the new registry group, and remove this note.